calaldees/barcampCanterbury/organisers-guide.md

 * Event
     * Event rooms
-        * [University of Kent: School of Computing](https://www.cs.kent.ac.uk/) has generously donated space in previous years.
+        * [University of Kent: School of Computing](https://www.cs.kent.ac.uk/) has generously donated space in previous years
+    * Hands on Space
+        * People bring in cool things to show
+            * E.g. sewing machines, retro machines, electronics
     * Workshop Space (optional)
-        * General conference rooms are not suitable for practical workshop activities
-            * It may be possible to utilise the _Shed_ for workshop sessions.
+        * For for 2+ day events
     * Evening social/food Venue
         * for continued socialising should be organised.
-        * Transport and accessibility for attendees between venues should be considered.
+        * Transport and accessibility for attendees between venues should be considered
-        * [Gulbenkian cafe](https://thegulbenkian.co.uk/your-visit/eat-drink/) event catering have cordoned off areas in previous years.
+        * [Gulbenkian cafe](https://thegulbenkian.co.uk/your-visit/eat-drink/) event catering have cordoned off areas in previous years

 Accessibility should be considered
 * Wheelchair access